 As Cuba reoriented its agriculture to depend less on imported chemical inputs and imported equipment, food production rebounded.
 From 1996 though 2005, per capita food production in Cuba increased by 4.2 percent yearly during a period when production was stagnant across Latin America and the Caribbean.

 In the mid-2000s, the Ministry of Agriculture dismantled all “inefficient state companies” and government-owned farms, endorsed the creation of 2,600 new small urban and suburban farms, and allowed farming on some three million hectares of unused state lands.
+Urban gardens, which first sprang up during the economic crisis of the early 1990s, have developed into an important food source.

 Today Cuba has 383,000 urban farms, covering 50,000 hectares of otherwise unused land and producing more than 1.5 million tons of vegetables.
 The most productive urban farms yield up to 20 kg of food per square meter, the highest rate in the world, using no synthetic chemicals.
 Urban farms supply 50 to 70 percent or more of all the fresh vegetables consumed in cities such as Havana and Villa Clara.